OlRabiesAbe/baatar-bullet/README.md

 OST:
 	Due to a total absence of musical talent/skill, music will be entirely ripped from soundtracks I like.
 This game will not be sold, so no matter.
 	Sound effects will either be recorded via my microphone and edited in Audacity, or ripped from the internet/other games.

+Plan as it stands:
+	-5/14/20: fully implement roof and floor tiles -5/15/20: teach enemies to shoot you
+	-5/16/20: implement a tile array that functions with gameengine and scenemanager -5/17/20:
+	-5/18/20: research the prospect of full-screening the game, or else implement camera -5/19/20: create new PAIS